cider-ci/cider-ci_documentation-source/source/installation/setup_and_deploy.md

 There are move variables which can be overridden.
 Defaults for them are defined in the [all group](https://github.com/cider-ci/cider-ci_deploy/blob/master/group_vars/all.yml).

+### For the Advanced Demo Only

+Change the IP addresses in `PATH-TO-MY-INVENTORY/hosts`.
+Remove all references from the hosts file of the Windows executor if you don't plan to use one.

+If you are going to use a windows executor: replace the connection parameters in the hosts file and set a private value for `win_executor_user_password` in the `windows-executor.yml` file.

   [`inventories/demo/simple/hosts`]: https://github.com/cider-ci/cider-ci_deploy/blob/master/inventories/demo/simple/hosts
   [`inventories/demo/advanced/hosts`]: https://github.com/cider-ci/cider-ci_deploy/blob/master/inventories/demo/advanced/hosts

-Let us recapture step by step what we just did:

-1. Clone the complete project.
-2. Copy a example or create an new inventory.
-3. Configure
-    0. IP addresses,
-    0. and a few more parameters for the Windows executor.
-4. Set a sensible value for the `cider_ci_master_secret`.

 ## Deploy ...